-Dreams of the Red Wizards.
-In addition to the storyline seasons that are linked to specific book product, a meta-storyline called the Forgotten Realms campaign.
+Besides the storylines that are linked to specific book product, a meta-storyline called Dreams of the Red Wizards offers its own storyline seasons within the Forgotten Realms campaign.
 Dreams of the Red Wizards is optimized for public play such as in stores or at conventions and integrates many official D&D products into a narrative that takes characters to 20th level.